Results & Photos

 Bibs will not be mailed out and will be available for pickup at the event.
 Please allow sufficient time to pick up your bib with chip attached.
 We recommend arriving 30 minutes to 1 hour prior to the event start time in order to allow plenty of time to pick up your bib.
 You may need to park a few minutes walk from the start so please allow sufficient time to walk there.

 TRSA is using state of the art electronic timing at its events for safety as well as to provide speedy and accurate results.
 After you have entered online and checked that all information provided is correct, there are 3 steps that you need to follow on arrival:

 - On event day go straight to the “ENTRY DETAILS” display boards.
 All entrants will be listed and sorted by surname.
 Find your name.
 Check that your entry details are still correct, especially the race and category you have entered.
 Remember your race number and start time.

 - Go to the “RACE NUMBER BIBS” baskets (all numbers are filed numerically).
 Find your race number and take it out.

-There will be two marked locations for your drop bag drop offs – DS4 and a final location for drop bags that need to be taken to the finish line.
+At the Foxfield Oval start area there will be two marked locations for your drop bag drop offs – DS3 (Coach Road) and a final location for drop bags that will be taken to the finish line.
+Our volunteers will take your bags to these two locations.
 Please make sure your drop bags are clearly labelled with the following:

 - Full Name